-Victims honored on 25th anniversary of deadly Colorado fire
+14 firefighters honored 25 years after deadly Colorado fire

 GLENWOOD SPRINGS, Colo.
-(AP) — More than 100 people have gathered in western Colorado to honor 14 firefighters killed 25 years ago on Storm King Mountain.
+(AP) — More than 100 people gathered in western Colorado to honor 14 firefighters killed 25 years ago on Storm King Mountain.

-The Glenwood Springs Post Independent reports that family members and friends of the victims as well as survivors of the fire hiked up the Storm King Memorial Trail Saturday and reflected on the lessons and losses of the July 6, 1994, disaster.
+Family members, friends of the victims and survivors of the fire hiked up the Storm King Memorial Trail Saturday and reflected on the lessons and losses of the July 6, 1994, disaster, The Glenwood Springs Post Independent reported .

 Nine of the dead were members of the Prineville Hotshots firefighting team from Oregon.

 Jim Roth’s younger brother Roger was a smokejumper who died in the fire.
-He says it’s important to remember what happened to help prevent a repeat.
+He said it’s important to remember what happened to help prevent it from happening again.

+Roth, an engineer who has worked on firefighter safety, said he tries to visit the site every year.

+“I reflect on my life, on why I’m still here, and what work I need to do to make firefighters safer,” he said.
+“I come off the mountain more energized because I’ve had a chance to be close to my brother.”

 Information from: Post Independent, http://www.postindependent.com/